-- Idle Rich: Zoe sees her mother Cynthia this way jumping from fad to fad to stave off boredom.
+- Idle Rich: Zoe sees her mother Cynthia like this because she jumps from fad to fad to stave off boredom.

-- In the Style of...: The show's score borrows heavily from late 90s/early 2000s adult alternative music (Vanessa Carlton, Five For Fighting, Barenaked Ladies) and gives it a showtunes glean.
+- In the Style of...: The show's score borrows heavily from late 90s/early 2000s radio-friendly alternative music (Vanessa Carlton, Train, Barenaked Ladies) and gives it a show tunes gleam.
 "Sincerely, Me", meanwhile, is a stylistic sound-alike of Ben Folds Five.

 - Ironic Echo:

-- "You Are Not Alone".
-Firstly, it is a rallying cry in "You Will Be Found", showcasing the important virtues of friendship and belonging.
-When it returns in the Dark Reprise, it shows social media users' desires for revenge against the Murphy Family, as they believe the Murphys were responsible for their son's suicide.
+- The "You Are Not Alone" mantra in "You Will Be Found" showcases the important virtues of friendship and belonging.
+Its return as a Dark Reprise shows how social media can turn ugly — people demand revenge against the Murphys as they believe the family is responsible for their son's suicide.

 - "I Want" Song: "Waving Through A Window" establishes that Evan desperately wants to connect with other people, and feel like he matters.